 Second, we find that the behaviour of mixing fractions in compact and porous radiative layers is reversed at late times, compared to non-radiative models.
-In radiative models porous systems lead to higher mixing, while in non-radiative models the opposite occurs.
+In non-radiative models porous systems lead to higher mixing, while in radiative models the opposite occurs.
 Although the earlier departure of fast-moving gas in porous models may explain this discrepancy, the narrower density distributions of compact systems seem to facilitate very fast cycles of shock-heating, cooling, heating, and re-cooling, which characterise radiative models.
 If more warm, mixed gas is available downstream, then we would expect the amount of high-density gas to also be higher in compact systems as this precipitates from the warm component.
 Panels 7b and 7c of Figure \ref{Figure7} confirm this effect as both show that compact systems favour the regrowth of dense gas.

-In fact, panels 7b and 7c show that the fraction of cloud gas (thick lines) with densities above $\rho_{\rm cloud,0}/3$ and $\rho_{\rm cloud,0}$, respectively, increases during the shock-heating phase, but after that, it decreases steadily at a much slower rate than in the non-radiative scenarios.
-For instance, at $t=3.0\,t_{\rm sp}=0.6\,\rm Myr$, $\gtrsim 80$ per cent of the cloud mass is in the dense-gas phases.
-Only a very small percentage remains in non-radiative models.
-In both cases, the compact models end up with slightly higher percentages for dense gas, implying a mild correlation with the initial density distribution.
+Panels 7b and 7c show that the fraction of dense cloud gas (thick lines) with densities above $\rho_{\rm cloud,0}/3$ and $\rho_{\rm cloud,0}$, respectively, increases during the shock-heating phase, and then it decreases steadily at a much slower rate than in the non-radiative scenarios.
+For instance, at $t=3.0\,t_{\rm sp}=0.6\,\rm Myr$, $\gtrsim 80$ per cent of the cloud mass is still in the dense-gas phases, while only a very small percentage remains in non-radiative models.
+In both cases, the compact models end up with slightly higher percentages of dense gas, implying a mild correlation with the initial density distribution.
 Note also that the mass fractions in radiative models do not directly represent mass loss as in the non-radiative models, as most of the mass accounted for in our diagnostics comes from recondensation, following efficient mixing (as revealed by panel 7a in the same figure).